Megan Rapinoe: Youth career

-From 2002 to 2005, Rapinoe played for Elk Grove Pride in the Women's Premier Soccer League (WPSL) along with her sister, Rachael, and future national teammate, Stephanie Cox.
-She and her family commuted two-and-a-half hours from her hometown to play with the team.
-During the US Youth Soccer National Championships, she scored an equalizer goal in the 18th minute to tie the game 1–1 against the Peachtree City Lazers.
-Elk Grove United finished second at the nationals after the Lazers scored a game-winning goal in the second half.
+As a junior and senior, Rapinoe was named an All-American by Parade and the National Soccer Coaches Association of America (NSCAA).
+During the U.S. Youth Soccer National Championships in 2003, Rapinoe scored an equalizer goal in the 18th minute to tie the game 1–1 against the Peachtree City Lazers.
+Elk Grove finished second in the tournament after the Lazers scored a game-winning goal in the second half.
+Rapinoe was named to the McDonald's All-American Girls High School Soccer West Team in 2004.